Welcome back! And if you are new here, welcome 💕💕💕

 |DIY manuka honey and spirulina/chlorella mask|

-Honey and Blackstrap Molasses (organic and unsulfured only)
+Manuka honey and Blackstrap Molasses (organic and unsulfured only)

 Blackstrap molasses is the thick, dark syrup produced when the sugar cane plant is processed to make refined sugar.
 This type of molasses contains all the vitamins and minerals which were absorbed by the plant from the soil, but which didn’t quite make it into the end product of nutritionally devoid white sugar!With a robust flavor, and loaded with nutrients, blackstrap molasses boasts a wealth of powerful health benefits.
 In tests comparing the antioxidant content of several sweeteners including refined sugar, corn syrup, agave nectar, raw cane sugar, maple syrup, brown sugar, honey and molasses, it was found that dark and blackstrap molasses had the highest markers for antioxidant activity.
 Antioxidant and antiinflamatory benefits?
 Yes please!
 Blackstrap Molasses can be used as a mask on it's own, so if you want to, you can skip the honey in this recipe, but bear in mind it is very thick and gooey (and a bit difficult to apply) so you will need to add aloe vera gel, or rosewater or something to thin it out.
 Benefits for the skin include acne treatment, toning and firming the skin, feeding the skin with nutrients and preventing wrinkles.
 Sounds good, no?